NerdiOrg/PublicBank/README.md

 The `PublicBank` contract is a simple banking contract developed in Solidity, an object-oriented programming language for writing smart contracts on Ethereum-based blockchain platforms.
 It offers basic banking operations such as deposit, withdraw, and check balance.

 ## Prerequisites
 You need to have a basic understanding of Solidity to comprehend this contract.
 Knowledge of Ethereum and smart contracts is also necessary.
+You must fully read and understand the LICENSE file found in this project's root directory.
+I make no guarantees or assurances as to the security, use, or application of the code or files found in this repository.

 ## Code Explanation